WeiyingZhao/WeiyingZhao.github.io/_pages/Otherexperiments.md

 # 3. Multi-location multi-sensor time series missing value imputation

 When the soil moisture sensor is disconnected from the server, we may lose a large amount of time series data, resulting in the loss of spatial soil moisture variance.
-Given the history of soil moisture measured nearby, we successfully applied a GNN-LSTM network to impute missing values.
+Given the history of soil moisture data measured nearby, we successfully applied a GNN-LSTM network to impute missing values.

 ![Attention_BiLSTM](/images/GNN_flowchart.png)